kubernetes/ingress-nginx/examples/customization/custom-configuration/haproxy/README.md

 # Customize the HAProxy configuration

-This example use a [ConfigMap](https://kubernetes.io/docs/user-guide/configmap/) to customize the HAProxy configuration.
+This example uses a [ConfigMap](https://kubernetes.io/docs/user-guide/configmap/) to customize the HAProxy configuration.

 ## Prerequisites